Tuition & Financial Aid

 Students using financial aid should confirm with the Financial Aid Office for approval to register for courses.

 MBA students are eligible to apply for Graduate Assistantships.
-Graduate Assistantships (GAs) typically work 20 hours per week in a PC office.
-These students receive both tuition benefits and a stipend, which also cover MBA prerequisite courses taken through the Providence College School of Continuing Education (SCE) However, additional online lab fees are not included by tuition remission.
+Graduate Assistantships (GAs) typically work 20 hours per week in a PC office for nine or twelve month positions.
+These students receive both tuition benefits and a stipend, which also cover MBA prerequisite courses taken through the Providence College School of Continuing Education (SCE).
+However, additional online lab fees are not included by tuition remission.
+Not all courses may be covered by tuition remission as students must be working in a GA position at the time of taking courses.

 Students must be officially enrolled in the MBA Program and register for at least three courses per semester to qualify for a GA position.
 Additional policies and stipulations regarding GA positions can be found on the Financial Aid website.